 Self-Awareness: A Distinctly Human Trait

-If I had to identity the one psychological characteristic that most clearly distinguishes human beings from all other animals, it would involve our ability to think consciously about ourselves.
+If there is one psychological characteristic that most clearly distinguishes human beings from all other animals, it would involve our ability to think consciously about ourselves.

-Now, obviously, all animals can “think” in the sense that their brains process information about themselves and about their environments.
+All animals can “think” in the sense that their brains process information about themselves and their environments.
 But research suggests that only a few species can think consciously about themselves, and no other animal can think consciously about itself in the complex and abstract ways that we can.

-Consider, for example, how important it is for people to plan ahead, often far into the future.
-Almost everything that we do requires some planning.
+Consider, for example, how important it is for people to plan, often far into the future; almost everything that we do requires some planning.

 Whether we’re deciding what to do later today or we’re planning years ahead for retirement, our lives are built around planning.
-The only reason that we are able to make plans is that we can consciously imagine ourselves days or weeks or years into the future.
+The only reason that we can make plans is that we can consciously imagine ourselves days or weeks or years into the future.

-And, we can imagine ourselves in the future only because we are self-aware and able to think consciously about ourselves in our own minds.
+We can imagine ourselves in the future only because we are self-aware and able to think consciously about ourselves in our minds.

 Other animals can’t do that.
 Certain animals might appear to plan, such as when a squirrel gathers nuts for the coming winter, but those behaviors don’t seem to involve conscious self-awareness or planning.